Path-Check/privacy-security-GAEN/Policies_and_Procedures/GAEN-Mobile-Components-and-Justification-List.md

     * Native - Used for leveraging OS level  navigation between screens in the app.

     * Stack - Managing multiple activities going on within the app

 * Array Flat Polyfill - Brought in to add “array flattening” functionality for Javascript

+* Async Storage - Key/Value storage system for React Native.
+Being used for app specific data.
+Stores data right in app “local storage”.
+This package is technically depreciated but it hasn’t been upgraded since the depreciation notice so it’s safe to keep it for now.

 * DayJS - Parsing and date manipulation